Arun7871/mock-test/README.md

 # Mock Test Feature API

-Check out the postman file\n
+Check out the postman file.
 This project implements a mock test feature using Node.js, Express.js, and MongoDB.
 It allows users to fetch mock test questions, submit their answers, retrieve their history, and manage questions in the database.

 ---